Queen Elizabeth II (1926-2022) and Scotland

 The Royal Yacht ‘Britannia’ was launched by HM Queen at John Brown’s shipyard in Clydebank on 16 April 1953.
 A crowd of more than 30,000 at the dockside sang Rule Britannia.
 ‘Britannia’ carried the Queen and her family on many happy voyages in Scottish waters and around the world until the vessel was de-commissioned in 1997.

 The Cunard liner ‘Queen Elizabeth 2’ was completed by John Brown’s Shipyard at Clydebank in 1967.
 The previous ‘Queen Elizabeth’ was built in the 1930’s and named after the Queen’s mother, Queen Consort of George VI.
 The Queen launched the QE2 on 27 September 1967.
 For images of the launch see our Image Gallery.

-Earlier milestones in the Queen’s long reign have been the occasion of public celebration and congratulation by citizens and institutions alike.
-In 1977 the Silver Jubilee of her accession to the throne was marked throughout Britain.
+Milestones in the Queen’s long reign were the occasion of public celebration and congratulation by citizens and institutions alike.
+In 1977, for example, the Silver Jubilee of her accession to the throne was marked throughout Britain.
 Among the loyal addresses from bodies with a royal charter was one from the Royal Scottish Academy of Painting, Sculpture and Architecture, signed by its president, the painter Sir Robin Philipson.
 It thanks the Queen and Prince Philip for their ‘great encouragement to the flowering of the arts in Scotland.’
 Prince Philip, a well-known patron of the arts, became an honorary academician in 1963.

 Royal visits to H M General Register House